Traditional British Meals

 Breakfast, Dinner;

-(roast beef, pork, sausages, tomatoes, chicken or lamb, cereal, eggs and bacon, toast with marmalade, juice and yogurt with a cup of tea or coffee.)
+(roast beef, pork, sausages, tomatoes, chicken or lamb, cereal, eggs and bacon, toast with marmalade, juice and yogurt with

 British Meals

-Traditionally English people have three meals a day: breakfast, lunch and dinner.
+people have three meals a day: breakfast, lunch and dinner.

-Lunch is a light meal.
-Most people have no time to go back home for lunch so they eat at school, cafes, pubs or restaurants.
+to go back home for lunch so they eat at school, cafes, pubs or restaurants.

-The main meal is dinner, which is usually between 6 and 7 p.m.
-A typical evening meal is a meat dish with vegetables and dessert.
+between 6 and 7 p.m.
+A typical evening meal is a meat dish with vegetables and

-The most important meal of the week is the Sunday dinner, which is usually eaten at 1 p.m.
-The traditional Sunday dish used to be roast beef, but nowadays pork, chicken or lamb are more common.
+used to be roast beef, but nowadays pork, chicken or lamb are more common.

-On Sunday evenings people have supper or high tea.
-The famous British afternoon tea is becoming rare, except at weekends.
+high tea.
+The famous British afternoon tea is becoming rare, except at

 Post-reading